logo

 • Old: In the strictest sense, an old person is a person who has lived for a considerable amount of time.
 It is a phrase that is arbitrary by definition.
 Being "old" is generally perceived negatively in our youth-obsessed culture and is frequently associated with being useless, fragile, or old-fashioned.

-• Elderly: The simplest definition of elderly is someone who is well over middle age and in an advanced stage of life.
+• Elderly: The simplest definition of elderly is someone well over middle age and in an advanced stage of life.
 However, there is disagreement among doctors as to what constitutes "elderly" age.
 Although the phrase can express sympathy or compassion, it frequently implies bad health or decreased capacity.

 • Based on social roles: When your children reach adulthood, when you become a grandparent, or when you leave the paid workforce, you are considered to be elderly.